Anchorsify/Anchorsify.github.io/_projects/Raiton.md

  - Accuracy: +1
  - Range: 10
  - Speed: 9
- - Requires: a metal weapon in each hand.
+ - Requires: a weapon in each hand.
  - Tags: Energy, Projectile

 ## D-rank